 Get inspired by more organizational chart examples

-Do you want something more, than ordinary chart?
-Check those HR diagram templates and see if you can use any of them to your presentation:
+Do you want something more, than an ordinary chart?
+Check those HR diagram templates and see if you can use any of them in your presentation:

 - presenting division structure: one main icon of the department and elegant lines connecting each section (or project) with space for a longer description of each company section.